 - Do workstations have preventative control measures in place?
 (Mats, chairs, etc.)

-For example, is there a specific process or department that produces the majority of incidents?
+For example, is there a specific process or department that produces the majority of incidents related to ergonomic issues?
 If so, you should consider starting in that area, for the best chance of reducing injury rates.

 When addressing the issues you uncover, it’s best to involve other departments and stakeholders (employees, safety committee, upper management, etc.).
 I would also recommend you involve your engineers if possible.

 Get creative with your solutions.
-Perhaps if you’re trying to prevent workers from lifting heavy objects all day, you can consider hydraulic lift tables/vehicles to take over those tasks.
+Perhaps if you’re trying to prevent workers from lifting heavy objects all day, you can consider hydraulic lift tables/vehicles.
+They can take over those tasks related to ergonomic wear and tear.
 Not every idea you have will work, but it’s important to stay creative and open-minded to unique solutions.

 Being proactive in your approach